hans4dev/interactive-anagrams/docs/research.md

 1. High readability, easy to understand and explain.
 Still it has quite acceptable performance: O(N log N).
 2. Even modern input like special Unicode characters (e.g. emojis) can be supported with some adjustments.
-3. Furthermore the resulting normalized string (canonical form) can be reused as lookup key.
+3. Furthermore, the resulting normalized string (canonical form) can be reused as lookup key.